This lesson covers the key spatial attributes that are needed to work with spatial data including: Coordinate Reference Systems (

 The coordinate reference system is made up of several key components:

-- Coordinate system: The X, Y grid upon which our data is overlayed and how we define where a point is located in space.
+- Coordinate system: The X, Y grid upon which your data is overlayed and how you define where a point is located in space.

 - Horizontal and vertical units: The units used to define the grid along the x, y (and z) axis.

 - Datum: A modeled version of the shape of the Earth which defines the origin used to place the coordinate system in space.
-We will explain this further below.
+You will learn this further below.

-- Projection Information: The mathematical equation used to flatten objects that are on a round surface (e.g. the Earth) so we can view them on a flat surface (e.g. our computer screens or a paper map).
+- Projection Information: The mathematical equation used to flatten objects that are on a round surface (e.g. the Earth) so you can view them on a flat surface (e.g. your computer screens or a paper map).

 Why CRS is Important